Q:What are your office hours?

 A:Office hours are Monday through Friday, 9:00 to 5:00.
 All house calls are by appointment only.
 We do not provide any services on major holidays, nights or weekends.

 Q:What is the charge for a house call visit?

-A:The house call fee is $50.
+A:The house call fee is $55 to $65 depending on your location.
 The house call fee covers travel expenses.

 Q:Is there an additional fee for the examination of my pet?

 A:Yes.
 The physical examination fee is $49.50 for each pet.

 Q:Do you bill for your services?

 A:Payment is due at the time of service.

 A:We accept cash, checks, Visa, MasterCard and CareCredit.